Life Cycle Activities for Kids (Plants & Animals Made Easy)

 Books About Life Cycles

 I love using these National Geographic books that I got from Scholastic.
-Our class used points to purchase this animal pack for our library, it included the life cycle of frogs, ants, butterflies, and plants.
+Our class used points to purchase this animal pack for our library, which included the life cycle of frogs, ants, butterflies, and plants.
 Once the students learn the difference between incomplete and complete life cycles, I throw in other nontraditional animals for them to draw in their journals.
 It is a great way for students to see that all living things follow a set life cycle.

 Here are the books on Amazon if you don’t use Scholastic.